 Though they have no natural enemies courtesy of their huge size, they nearly went extinct as a result of hunting and ship accidents.
 The hard and flexible part of their jaws known as baleen was used for making corsets, hats, and other clothing items back in the day.

-They feed on animals called krill that look more tiny shrimps.
+They feed on animals called krill that look more like tiny shrimps.
 They feed by swallowing a lot of water with krill and then sieving out the water and swallowing the krill.